John McMartin

-John Francis McMartin (August 21, 1929 – July 6, 2016) was an American actor of stage, film and television.
+John Francis McMartin (August 21, 1929 – July 6, 2016) was an American actor of stage, film, and television.
+He made his off-Broadway debut in Little Mary Sunshine in 1959, and acted on Broadway for more than 50 years.
+He won a Theatre World Award in 1960 and was nominated for a Tony for his role in Sweet Charity in 1966.
+On television, McMartin appeared on the soap opera As the World Turns, and the TV shows East Side West Side, Beauty and the Beast, The Golden Girls,The Bob Newhart Show, and Murder, She Wrote.
+He also had film roles in All the President's Men (1976), Blow Out, and Legal Eagles.

 Life and career

 McMartin was born in Warsaw, Indiana, on August 21, 1929, and raised in St. Cloud, Minnesota.
 After graduating from high school, he joined the United States Army and became a paratrooper in the 101st Airborne Division.
 He attended Columbia College Chicago, but did not graduate and later attended college in New York.
 He made his off-Broadway debut in Little Mary Sunshine in 1959, opposite Eileen Brennan and Elmarie Wendel.
 He won a Theatre World Award for his role as Corporal Billy Jester, and married one of the show's producers, Cynthia Baer, in 1960; they divorced in 1971.

 McMartin's first Broadway appearance was as Forrest Noble in The Conquering Hero in 1961, which was followed by Blood, Sweat and Stanley Poole.
 He created the role of Oscar in Sweet Charity in 1966, opposite Gwen Verdon, garnering a Tony nomination, and played the role again in the 1969 film opposite Shirley MacLaine.
 He was reportedly cast in Stephen Sondheim's A Funny Thing Happened on the Way to the Forum in 1962, but his role was cut before the show opened.

 McMartin later starred in the original Broadway production of Sondheim's Follies opposite Alexis Smith in 1971 as Benjamin Stone, introducing the ballad "The Road You Didn't Take".
 His association with Sondheim continued, as he appeared in A Little Night Music as Frederick at the Ahmanson Theatre, Los Angeles, in 1991.
 The reviewer for the Orange County Register wrote that McMartin was "aggressively deadpan as her rediscovered old flame".

 He appeared in the first Broadway revival of Into the Woods in 2002, in the dual role of the Narrator and the Mysterious Man.

 Other Broadway roles include the Narrator in Happy New Year, Ben in A Little Family Business (adapted by Jay Presson Allen, 1982), Donner in Tom Stoppard's Artist Descending a Staircase, Cap'n Andy in Kern and Hammerstein's Show Boat (1994), and Uncle Willie in Cole Porter's High Society (1998).
 He also had a role as the American Revolutionary naval hero John Paul Jones in the unsuccessful Loesser/Spewack musical Pleasures and Palaces, which closed in Detroit.
 In regional theater, he originated the role of Benteen in the Folger Theater Group's 1979 production of Custer at the Kennedy Center.